 The Grinnell Glacier trailhead is located on Continental Divide Trail, the road that connects the Many Glacier Hotel with Swiftcurrent Motor Inn and the Many Glacier Campground.
 On Google Maps, it is labeled “Grinnell Glacier Trailhead.”

 There is a small parking lot here.
-Get here early (before 8 am although even earlier is better) to ensure that you get a spot.
+Get here early (by 7 am although even earlier is better) to ensure that you get a spot.
 If you can’t get a parking spot, you will either have to park along Continental Divide Trail or at one of the lodges and walk to the trailhead.
 This could add on quite a bit of mileage and time to your day.

 PRO TRAVEL TIP: If you are day tripping to Many Glacier, you will need a timed entry ticket in the summer months.
 Get the full details on the National Park website.